rust-lang/rust/text/0000-unnamed-fields.md

 ## Parsing

-Within a struct's fields, in place of a field name and value, allow `struct { fields }` or `union { fields }`, where `fields` allows everything allowed within a `struct` or `union` declaration, respectively.
+Within a struct or union's fields, in place of a field name and value, allow `_: struct { fields }` or `_: union { fields }`, where `fields` allows everything allowed within a `struct` or `union` declaration, respectively.

-Note that the keyword `struct` cannot appear as a field name, making it entirely unambiguous.
-The contextual keyword `union` could theoretically appear as a field name, but an open brace cannot appear immediately after a field name, allowing disambiguation via a single token of context (`union {`).
+The name `_` cannot currently appear as a field name, so this will not introduce any compatibility issues with existing code.
+The keyword `struct` cannot appear as a field type, making it entirely unambiguous.
+The contextual keyword `union` could theoretically appear as a type name, but an open brace cannot appear immediately after a field type, allowing disambiguation via a single token of context (`union {`).

 ## Layout and Alignment